dkalchenko01/SQL_Assignment1/README.md

 - 'insert_data.sql'
 - 'queries.sql'
 # Explanations
-All steps are described in corresponding comments in each file
+All steps are described in corresponding comments in each file.